 Left unaddressed, traumatic experiences, along with any resulting mental health disorders, can be profoundly distressing, painful and isolating.
 At our mental health treatment center, we provide a comprehensive, multimodal treatment program designed specifically for individuals struggling with the effects of trauma—and a crucial component of our program is our trauma therapy group.

-Group therapy is a vital part of all clients’ experience at Solara, but for those struggling with mental disorders stemming from trauma, group therapy is especially important.
-Our trauma group is a safe, welcoming place where clients can find education, support, and guidance within a group of peers who understand their experiences.
+Group therapy is a vital part of all veterans’ experience at Solara, but for those struggling with mental disorders stemming from trauma, group therapy is especially important.
+Our trauma group is a safe, welcoming place where veterans can find education, support, and guidance within a group of peers who understand their experiences.
 Led by one of our psychiatric center’s highly skilled clinicians, the group discusses what trauma is and the effects it has on a person’s life.

 When you work with our therapists, you’ll come to understand the triggers of your post-traumatic stress disorder and develop new and healthy coping strategies.
 After a traumatic event, most people simply want to return to the life they knew before.
 PTSD can make this feel impossible, but with help and resilience, you can get back to the life you want to live.